 I first became aware of this truth while in design school in Montreal.
 My illustration professor said, “forget fashion magazines with visual clutter.
 Books on nature, animals, birds, landscapes will always deliver the best possible colour inspiration you can find.”
 The header image for this post should make a lot more sense now!

-That professor also encouraged us to always be reading all kinds of books, frequenting museums, parks, attending gallery shows, experiencing nature as much as possible, and traveling!
+That professor also encouraged us to always be reading all kinds of books, frequenting museums, parks, attending gallery shows, experiencing nature as much as possible, and travelling!

 Doing this keeps your mind attuned to our world and feeds your imagination.
-Social media, traditional media, and digital content I believe can be interesting, educational, and inspiring (like this post!), but it doesn’t tend to feed our imaginations.
-And that’s what we need when building creative ideas and concepts, including designing colour schemes.
+Social media, traditional media, and digital content I believe can be interesting, educational, and inspiring (like this post!), but it doesn’t tend to feed our imaginations in the same way.

 View this post on Instagram